-Here are featured restoration and preservation works currently underway at the museum.
+Here are featured collection, restoration and preservation works currently underway.

 Orion P-3C surveillance aircraft

-This is a major project which is well underway at the end of 2019.
+This is the major current project.
 The aircraft was donated to the museum by the RAAF in 2018.
-As the undercarriage span was too great for the Evans Head airstrip, it was landed at Lismore.
-It is now parked at the northern end of the aerodrome and museum volunteers have commenced the major works involved in readying it for road transport to the museum.
+As the undercarriage span was too great to land safely on the Evans Head airstrip, it was landed at Lismore.
+The gallery below shows the progression of work.